 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-Each thread must be 450–600 words and demonstrate course-related knowledge.
+Each thread must be 450–600 words and demonstrate course-related knowledge and cite at least 5 sources in current APA format.
 The student must reply to at least 2 other classmates’ threads.
-Each reply must be at least 400 words.
+Each reply must be at least 400 words and cite at least 3 sources in current APA format.